 - Almost unlimited advertisement customization capabilities.

 Facebook in its turn is considered to be the best-performing digital marketing channel.
 We’ve already discussed its advantages and reasons why this platform is a must-have solution for business growth in one of our previous articles.
-If you don’t know how to use Facebook Ads, we’ve created a checklist for you; this checklist will definitely help you to avoid the most common mistakes.

 Today we’re going to discuss how to create a Facebook ad campaign that will be as effective as possible.
 “Effective” means that the campaign managed to achieve the intended goals – sales, reach, brand awareness, etc. This article isn’t a step by step guide, but you’ll definitely discover how to make a good Facebook ad!